mantidproject/mantid/docs/source/release/v4.3.0/diffraction.rst

 - A bug has been fixed that caused Polaris.focus to fail with `do_absorption_Corrections=True`.
 - A bug has been fixed that caused empty runs to be subtracted twice when specifying `sample_empty` in `Polaris.focus`.
 - A bug has been fixed that prevented lists being given for `q_lims` in polaris create_total_scattering_pdf while merging banks.
+- A bug has been fixed that caused SavePDF to fail when asked to save histogram data

 Engineering Diffraction
 -----------------------